melt-umn/melt-website/content/silver/concepts/decorated-vs-undecorated.md

 Stage 1 takes a production and applies it to its children.
 This yields an _undecorated_ type.

 Stage 2 takes an undecorated type, and applies it to a set of inherited attributes.
 This yields the _decorated_ type.

+Note that there are actually multiple decorated types possible for a nonterminal, depending on what inherited attributes have been provided to the referenced tree.
+For example we might have `Decorated Expr with {env}` or  `Decorated Expr with {env, frame, returnType}` - the type specifies that the reference has been given _at least_ these attributes.
+But for convenience we let just `Decorated Expr` refer to being decorated with all known inherited attributes, as a default.
+[This default can be overridden.](/silver/ref/decl/flowtypes/)

 ## Implicit decoration